o124/archlinux-virtualbox-host/README.md

   /var/lib/docker/volumes/vbox-base_vbusr/_data
   ```

-  There the `./vm_create` file can be modified with any text editor available at the Docker host.
+  There, the `./vm-create` file can be modified with any text editor available at the Docker host.

 When the machine is created and modified as intended, exit from the bash session.